open-telemetry/semantic-conventions/docs/http/http-metrics.md

 | [`server.port`](../general/general-attributes.md) | int | Port identifier of the ["URI origin"](https://www.rfc-editor.org/rfc/rfc9110.html#name-uri-origin) HTTP request is sent to.
 [4] | `80`; `8080`; `443` | Conditionally Required: [5] |
 | [`server.socket.address`](../general/general-attributes.md) | string | Physical server IP address or Unix socket address.
 If set from the client, should use the socket's peer address and not attempt to find any actual server IP.
 That is, if set from client, this may represent some proxy server instead of the logical server. | `10.5.3.2` | Recommended: If different than `server.address`. |

 **[1]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-If the HTTP request method isn't known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER` and, except if reporting a metric, MUST set the exact method received in the request line as value of the `http.request.method_original` attribute.
+If the HTTP request method isn't known to instrumentation, it MUST set the:

+- `http.request.method` attribute to `_OTHER`.
+- Exact method received in the request line as value of the `http.request.method_original` attribute, ***except*** if reporting a metric.

 If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
-If this override is done via environment variable, then the environment variable MUST be named
+If this override is done via environment variable, then the environment variable:

+- MUST be named `OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS`
-OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults).
+- Support a comma-separated list of case-sensitive known HTTP methods.
+This list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults.

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

 **[2]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.